argoproj-labs/hera/docs/user-guides/core-concepts.md

 #### Steps

-In Hera, Steps consist of a series of `Step` objects, each specifying a template to run.
-Run in parallel by creating a sub-context with `parallel()`.
-The following is the `steps` example from the upstream examples collection.
+Steps are created by first creating a `Steps` context, and then creating `Step` objects within it, each specifying a template to run.
+By default, they run in sequence, but can run in parallel by creating a sub-context with `parallel()`.

+The following is the `steps` example from the upstream examples collection:

 ```py
 from hera.workflows import Container, Parameter, Step, Steps, Workflow